dancmc/comp90054-pacman-wiki/uct.md

 <h1>Evaluation of Terminal States

 We handcrafted rewards to evaluate terminal states depending on the mode the agent was in - offence, return food (for offence), or defence.
 These evaluations were also shared with the exhaustive simulation approach.

-For offence, we used the remaining food, distance to nearest food, increase in score, and distance to nearest enemy as the evaluation metrics.
-For defence, we used the distance to nearest enemy and a bonus for eating a pacman, while giving it a bonus for lingering near the middle of the map if there were no visible enemies.
-For return, we used the distance to nearest border home square and the increase in score as incentive, and it would naturally avoid dying to prevent the distance from increasing.
+For offence, we used :
+- the remaining food
+- distance to nearest food
+- increase in score
+- distance to nearest enemy

+For defence, we used :
+- the distance to nearest enemy
+- bonus for eating a pacman
+- bonus for lingering near the middle of the map if there were no visible enemies

+For return :
+- distance to nearest border home square (would naturally avoid dying to prevent the distance from increasing)
+- increase in score

 <h1>Conclusion and Future Work